gamesbook/protograf/docs/source/core_shapes.rst

       - *inner_fraction* - changed to ``0.4``; which cause the lines to
         appear to "flatten" and align

-      The middle star has:
+      The middle Star has:

       - *rays* - changed to ``6``
       - *show_radii* - if ``True``, then lines are drawn from the Star centre to all of the points (inner and outer)
       - *rotation* - 30 |deg| anti-clockwise about the centre

-      The lower star has:
+      The lower Star has:

       - *rays* - changed to ``12``
       - *inner_fraction* - changed to ``0.1``; which causes the "spiky"